bsteiger/resplash/README.md

-# resplash
+# Resplash 💦
 A desktop app to change your wallpaper to a random wallpaper from unsplash.
 A splashy clone.